Cruise the Errera Channel to Understand the Value of Protecting Antarctica

 Thankfully, researchers and earlier visitors to the region felt this too.
 The 1991 Protocol to the Antarctic Treaty on Environmental Protection designated Antarctica a natural reserve devoted to peace and science and set out how the environment should be protected.

-Part of that plan involves the work of the International Association of Antarctica Tour Operators, which was founded in 1991 to advocate and promote the practice of safe and environmentally-responsible private travel to Antarctica.
+Part of protecting Antarctica involves the work of the International Association of Antarctica Tour Operators, which was founded in 1991 to advocate and promote the practice of safe and environmentally-responsible private travel to Antarctica.

 In addition to many other invaluable endeavors, the organization works not only to keep visitors safe on their expeditions but also to keep the icy wonderland pristine by educating visitors to not leave anything behind or take anything away.